liz-song/shinhan_bigdata_hackathon/README.md

 ---

-## 📊 Expected Impact
+## Expected Impact
-📈 **Improved accessibility to financial services for elderly customers**
+- **Improved accessibility to financial services for elderly customers**
-📈 **Acquisition of new customers and enhanced customer loyalty through an optimized experience**
+- **Acquisition of new customers and enhanced customer loyalty through an optimized experience**
-📈 **Cost reduction and operational efficiency through the digitization and automation of insurance services**
+- **Cost reduction and operational efficiency through the digitization and automation of insurance services**
-📈 **Strengthened brand leadership and market dominance as a 'leader in digital financial services'**
+- **Strengthened brand leadership and market dominance as a 'leader in digital financial services'**

 ---

-## 🛠 Technologies & Analytical Methods Used
+## Technologies & Analytical Methods Used
 - **Data Analysis:** Python (Pandas, NumPy, Matplotlib, Seaborn)
 - **Visualization & Presentation:** PowerPoint

 ---

-## 🎤 Presentation Materials
+## Presentation Materials
-📎 **Final Presentation Deck (PPT):** [📎 Click here to view](https://github.com/liz-song/shinhan_bigdata_hackathon/blob/main/%5BShinhanLife%5D%20Final%20Result%20-%20DebunLife.pdf)
+**Final Presentation Deck (PPT):** [📎 Click here to view](https://github.com/liz-song/shinhan_bigdata_hackathon/blob/main/%5BShinhanLife%5D%20Final%20Result%20-%20DebunLife.pdf)

 ---

-## 👥 Team Contributions (Total 4 Members)
+## Team Contributions (Total 4 Members)
+As a key contributor to the project, I was responsible for:
-- **Shinhan Life Data Analysis & EDA:** Conducted correlation analysis and exploratory data analysis (EDA) to **identify meaningful patterns within the senior segment**
+- Conducting correlation analysis and exploratory data analysis (EDA) to **identify meaningful patterns within the senior segment**
-- **Final Presentation & Q&A Lead:** Represented the team in the final round, delivering the **presentation and handling the Q&A session**
+- Representing the team in the final round, delivering the **presentation and handling the Q&A session**

 ---

-## 📜 License
+## License
 This project is for educational and research purposes only and is not an official dataset or product of Shinhan Financial Group.